- Study mode and duration: Part-time

 The degree is a part-time programme and modules can be delivered in two ways:

-- traditional sessions with tutors one evening per week from 6 to 9 pm and occasional Saturdays
+- online and on campus sessions with tutors one evening per week from 6 to 8pm and occasional Saturdays

 - a blend of e-learning, using a virtual learning environment, and group instruction (Honours year)

 The course structure is divided according to the three main aspects of professional development, as outlined in the Scottish Social Services Council document - The Standard for Childhood Practice (2015).

 Our teaching team provides expertise in the design and delivery of the course, ensuring specialist teaching in each module.
 Individual student support is also available from named members of the team.

 Core modules provide you with sound theoretical knowledge, underpinning the issues for the wide age range of children from birth to 12 years.